Live migration with fall-forward TECH PREVIEW

 • Some important metrics such as the number of events, events rate, and so on, are displayed.

-Archive changes
+Archive changes (Optional)

 Note

-Cut over to the target
+Cutover to the target

 Cutover is the last phase, where you switch your application over from the source database to the target YugabyteDB database.